katiejacobson/Init_to_win_it/README.md

 # Init_to_win_it

-# Breeze for Hope: A website to connect vulnerable populations to items to cope with the summer heat
+# Breeze A Hope: A website to connect vulnerable populations to items to cope with the summer heat

 ### Overview